csc301-2023-fall/project-48-yorkregioneducationalservices-T/deliverables/yres_scheduler/yres_scheduler_backend/README.md

 ![Backend API Higher-level Design Diagram](./assets/backend_api_1.jpg "Backend API Higher-level Design Diagram") *Backend API Higher-level Design Diagram*

 The innermost layer, _Enterprise Business Rules_, defines attributes and  behaviour for all entities that are relevant to the scheduler application (e.g. activity, student etc).
 [Entities](./api/entities/) are data structures that provide a common language for data to be manipulated across services and use cases.
 The _Application Business Rules_ layer is where use case logic is implemented for corresponding API requests.
 [Service modules](./api/services/) export a functions for each API endpoint in their corresponding service.
 These modules throw informative service-specific errors and may call corresponding DB gateway plugins.
-Each service also has a corresponding [DB gateway plugin](./api/db/), which implements operations related to querying and manipulating persistant storage.
+Each service also has a corresponding [DB gateway plugin](./api/db/), which implements operations related to querying and manipulating persistant storage, formatting the raw data into the relevant entities.

 The _Interface Adapters_ layer is where the unpacking of raw inputs (i.e. request body and query parameters) and preparation of response objects is handled.
 [Controllers](./api/controllers/), which also act as presenters, call the corresponding service module function.
 [Routers](./api/routes/) specify the routes, request contracts, and any custom middleware for each API endpoint and are responsible for calling the corresponding controller.
 [Middleware](./api/middleware/), such as the [Error Handler](./api/middleware/errorHandler.js) and [Authentication Handler](./api/middleware/authHandler.js) are inserted like intermediate layers between the routers and controllers.